-Slusky's research focuses on health outcomes.
-Overarching themes in Slusky’s writings include women's health, religion, environmental exposure, in utero, the gig economy, and health insurance.
-Slusky serves as the co-director of the Health Policy Research Group in Kansas City and a faculty affiliate of the Institute for Policy & Social Research at the University of Kansas.
-Previously, Slusky was a management consultant in Oliver Wyman's financial services practice in New York City.
+Professor Slusky's research focuses on health outcomes.
+Overarching themes in his writings include women's health, religion, environmental exposure, in utero, the gig economy, and health insurance.
+He is also an Associate Professor of Population Health (by courtesy) at the University of Kansas, a faculty affiliate of the Institute for Policy & Social Research at the University of Kansas, a research associate at the National Bureau of Economic Research, and a Research Fellow at IZA - Institute for Labor Economics in Bonn, Germany.
+Previously, he was a management consultant in Oliver Wyman's financial services practice in New York City.

 Notes in recent years, the government of Texas has enacted multiple restrictions and funding limitations on women's health organizations affiliated with the provision of abortion services, causing numerous clinic closures throughout the state, and drastically reducing access to reproductive health care.
 Finds that an increase of 100 miles to the nearest clinic results in a 1.2 percent increase in the fertility rate and a 2.4 percent increase in the fertility rate for unmarried women.